Bartainment: the concept that reinvents classic bars

 How to ride the trend?

-• Offer an activity that is simple to understand , but addictive (digital darts, mini-golf, express escape room, cabin karaoke, revisited beer pong, etc.)
+• Offer an activity that is simple to understand , but addictive (digital darts, mini-golf, express escape room, karaoke in a booth, revamped beer pong…)

-All this while maintaining impeccable service quality at the bar and restaurant.
+All this while maintaining impeccable service at the bar and restaurant.
 Because a good atmosphere doesn't always make up for a bad mojito!

 Bartainment in France: already underway

-Discover other articles
+Discover the other articles

 from August

-I wish to be contacted again
+I would like to be contacted again

 Would you like to be put in touch with a leisure advisor?